Nilli-Vanilli/Life_Simulators/README.md

 ### Particle Life

 Probably my favourite out of the four.
-Particle Life is a simulation based on the work of Jeffrey Ventrella.
+[Particle Life](https://www.youtube.com/watch?app=desktop&v=p4YirERTVF0) is a simulation based on the work of Jeffrey Ventrella.
 It simulates different groups of particles (represented by their colour), which excert forces on each other. these forces are characterised by a sort of 'gravitational constant', which determines how much a certain group attracts, or repels another group.
 We can represent the relations between all groups with a matrix, where each element is such a gravitational constant.
 In the input screen, the elements of this matrix are visualised using colour.
 Green means a positive force, meaning an attraction, and red means a negative force, or repulsion.
 You can alter the elements of the matrix by hovering over them with the mouse and then holding the left mousebutton to increase- or the right mousebutton to decrease them.
 There are also three buttons next to the matrix.
-The '**+**'button adds a new group, the '**-**' button removes one, and the '**RND**' button randomises the elements of the matrix while keeping it's shape.
+The '**+**' button adds a new group, the '**-**' button removes one, and the '**RND**' button randomises the elements of the matrix while keeping it's shape.

 Of course there are also more input boxes to toy around with.
 The number of particles determines how many particles will be created overall.
 It can be any integer greater than zero, though I would not go too crazy since the enire thing runs on the CPU.